Joshuah143/Twitter-bot-video/README.md

 - [ ] [Put it all together](youtube.com)
 - [ ] [Load into linode](youtube.com)

+# Where to start?
+You should start by takeing a look at the cummulative video.
+This will guide you through all of the actual code.
+If you dont know how to install and IDE (or even what in the hell that is) or how to set up an environment start by looking at the first two smaller videos than moving forwards.
 #### What do you need to know: (prerequisite knowledge)
 - How to install an IDE
 - How to install python on your local machine